 Phew, I think we’re finally there!

-Putting my thoughts, ideas, goals and dreams down like this has really solidified what we want to achieve.
+Putting my thoughts, ideas, goals and dreams down like this have really confirmed what we want to achieve.

 I’ve been so frustrated the last few weeks thinking that all this hard work won’t pay off soon enough for our children to benefit but I now see it is possible.